Explore Meshline

 • A clearer handoff path the team can improve intentionally

-Rollout guidance for SMB and mid-market teams
+For Agency Lead Routing: Workflow Guide for Operators, ## Rollout guidance for SMB and mid-market teams

 The smartest rollout starts with one path where the friction is already obvious and measurable.
 Start with one lead class or client path that already creates visible friction, then govern that route before extending the model.
 Keep the first scope narrow enough that the team can see whether timing, ownership, or reporting trust improves, then expand only after the operating model proves itself.

-This sequencing matters because it prevents automation from becoming another abstract initiative.
+For Agency Lead Routing: Workflow Guide for Operators, this sequencing matters because it prevents automation from becoming another abstract initiative.
 The team sees a concrete workflow become cleaner first, and that makes it much easier to align around the next expansion.
 Progress compounds when the operating pattern is reused instead of reinvented.

 Closing perspective